dmarell/dvesta/README.md

 ## iodevices: adu208

-Interfaces a ADU 208, an USB I/O module with relay output and digital inputs
+Interfaces a ADU 208, a USB I/O module with relay output and digital inputs

 ## iodevices: k8055

-Interfaces a Velleman K8055, an USB I/O module with TTL inputs, 500 mA digital outputs and analog in/out.
+Interfaces a Velleman K8055, a USB I/O module with digital and analog inputs and outputs.

 ## iodevices: owfs

-Interfaces a owfs filesystem, an interface to Dallas Semiconductor 1-wire bus.
+Interfaces Dallas Semiconductor 1-wire bus through a owfs filesystem.
 Assumes owfs is installed and mounted on the controller host at /mnt/1wire.

 ## iodevices: Razberry

-Interfaces a Raspberry Pi equipped with a Razberry which is a Z-Wave controller.
-HTTP REST interface. '
+Interfaces a Raspberry Pi with a Razberry Z-Wave controller.
+HTTP REST interface.

 ## ioscan